shanebarakat/python-github-ci-pipeline/blog_post/tutorial.md

-# Tutorial: Continuous Integration Pipeline using GitHub
+# Tutorial: Build a Continuous Integration Pipeline using GitHub Actions

 !!This tutorial is still under heavy construction!!